Upcoming CHICAGO-AREA Day TRIPS

 Saturday, May 31, 2025 Glacial Park Conservation Area - McHenry County Guide: Lisa Maier McHenry County’s Glacial Park is a top location for breeding birds and late migrants.
 With a mixture of oak woodlands, prairie and marsh, it’s easy to rack up a nice bird list.
 Some birds we could encounter include Virginia Rail, Yellow-billed Cuckoo, Willow Flycatcher, Orchard Oriole, Dickcissel, American Redstart and more!
 Depending on water levels, Glacial Park can be a prime location for migrant shorebirds, too.

-Sunday, June 1, 2025 Penny Road Pond (Spring Creek Forest Preserve) - Cook County (Only two spots remaining!)
+Sunday, June 1, 2025 Penny Road Pond (Spring Creek Forest Preserve) - Cook County (Tour full!
+Contact us to join waitlist.)
 Guide: Josh Engel This is a great (and underbirded!) spot in late spring to find breeding grassland birds--possibly including Bobolink, Eastern Meadowlark, Henslow's Sparrow, and Sedge Wren.
 The adjacent woods host warblers, cuckoos, and other migrants.